It’s hard to believe summer break is almost here! At the end of the month, my kids will be out of school and summer boredom will begin.

 Showcase Cinemas Bookworm Wednesdays

 If you’re around Showcase Cinemas, look into Bookworm Wednesdays.
-The program will start up again in the summer of 2019.
+The program appears to have been cancelled for the time being, but definitely worth a look for the future.

 Participating in this program entitles kids to free admission to a select children’s film when they present a book report at a participating Cinema de Lux, Showcase, or Multiplex Cinemas box office.